SysKitTeam/docs-monitor/how-to/citrix-xenapp/monitor-citrix-xenapp6-published-applications.md

 6. Enter the name of the **service user** that you would like to add and click **OK**.
 After you added the chosen service user, click **OK** and then **Next**.
 7. In the last step of the wizard, choose the **View Only** privilege level for the newly added administrator.

-Your Citrix Management Server is now configured for the SysKit Monitor Published Applications monitoring.
+Your Citrix Management Server is now configured for the Syskit Monitor Published Applications monitoring.

 **In case of any difficulties during the configuration feel free to** [**contact**](https://www.syskit.com/company/contact-us) **our support team**.

-See [Configure SysKit Monitor for Citrix XenApp 5 Published Application monitoring](monitor-citrix-xenapp5-published-applications.md) to learn more.
+See [Configure Syskit Monitor for Citrix XenApp 5 Published Application monitoring](monitor-citrix-xenapp5-published-applications.md) to learn more.
-See [Configure SysKit Monitor for Citrix XenApp 7.x Published Application monitoring](monitor-citrix-xenapp7-published-applications.md) to learn more.
+See [Configure Syskit Monitor for Citrix XenApp 7.x Published Application monitoring](monitor-citrix-xenapp7-published-applications.md) to learn more.
 See [Monitor Citrix Published Applications](monitor-citrix-published-applications.md) to learn more.